Lexus CT 200h review

 |Car type||Fuel economy||CO2 emissions||0-62mph|

 Lexus practically invented the luxury compact hybrid class when it unveiled the CT 200h at the 2010 Geneva Motor Show.
 It went on sale in 2011 and has gone on to amass sales of over 300,000 globally, including 75,000 in Europe.
-Rivals include the Toyota Prius and Hyundai Ioniq hybrids.
+Rivals include the Toyota Prius and Hyundai Ioniq hybrids, as well as the plug-in hybrid VW Golf GTE.
 The CT stood in a field of one in 2011, but the market has caught up and despite a programme of continuous development, the Lexus is beginning to show its age.

 The CT 200h is based on the previous-generation Toyota Prius and shares its underpinnings with the old Toyota Auris.
 Power is sourced from a 1.8-litre four-cylinder petrol engine paired with an electric motor to deliver a total output of 134bhp.
 It’ll hit 62mph from rest in 10.3 seconds before reaching a top speed of 112mph.

-The CT 200h is a ‘self-charging hybrid’, with the electric motor designed to improve fuel economy, reduce CO2 emissions and deliver a mile or so of zero-emissions driving.
+The CT 200h is a full hybrid (or what Toyota/Lexus describes as a ‘self-charging hybrid’) with the electric motor designed to improve fuel economy, reduce CO2 emissions and deliver a mile or so of zero-emissions driving.
 Unlike its plug-in hybrid rivals, there are no charging cables and little chance of completing a commute on electric power.

 Although you’re limited to a single engine and CVT transmission, there's choice of specification.
 There are three trim levels: CT, F Sport and Takumi, with the Safety System+ package standard across the range.
 This incorporates a pre-collision system, lane-keeping assistance, adaptive cruise control, automatic high beams and sway warning.
 Also standard across the line-up are 17-inch alloy wheels, sat nav, a reversing camera, rear parking sensors, dual-zone climate control and rain-sensing wipers.